A question that a specific oracle reports on with a preset number of outcome slots. Analogous to events from PM contracts v1.

 Basically the opposite of splitting a position.
 Stakeholders can merge a position on an optional Outcome Slot and a Collection Identifier for non-root positions.

-Results in outcome tokens being transferred from the positions being merged to the position resulting from the merge.
+Results in conditional tokens being transferred from the positions being merged to the position resulting from the merge.

 - Redeeming Positions